tremor-rs/tremor-www/blog/2020-03-06-influx-perf.md

 ## [Conclusion](https://github.com/tremor-rs/tremor-runtime/pull/87)

-So we performed 3 rudementary and one more complex tweaks, and this doubled the performance of our influx parsing.
+So we performed 3 rudimentary and one more complex tweaks, and this doubled the performance of our influx parsing.
 As you can see, a few tweaks, when added together, can have some massive impact.

 The most important take away here, however, is the process and that it is iterative.